microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/PutFile.rst

     :reqheader X-WOPI-Lock:
         A **string** provided by the WOPI client in a previous :ref:`Lock` request.
 Note that this header will not be included during :ref:`document creation<Create New>`.
+    :reqheader X-WOPI-Editors:
+        A comma-delimited **string** of :term:`UserId` values representing all the users who contributed changes to the document in this PutFile request.

     :request Body: The request body must be the full binary contents of the file.